ilaria-barletta/connect-x/README.md

 3. Add buildpacks in order to install the other dependencies needed.
 In particular add Python and NodeJS in this order and then hit on Add buildpack
 4. Navigate to the deploy section and select Github as deployment method.
 After confirming that we want to connect to Github we can then search for the Github repository name.
 Once we find it we can click on connect.
 5. Scroll down and select enable automatic deploys

+The live link to my project is here: https://hangman-word-game.herokuapp.com/